cloudflare/cloudflare-docs/content/turnstile/get-started/client-side-rendering.md

 `https://challenges.cloudflare.com/turnstile/v0/api.js?onload=onloadTurnstileCallback`

 When using `render=explicit`, HTML elements with the `cf-turnstile` class will not show a challenge.
 The `turnstile.render` function must be invoked using the following steps.
-To combine both options, you would pass a querystring of `?render=explicit&onload=onloadTurnstileCallback`:
+To combine both options, pass a query string of `?render=explicit&onload=onloadTurnstileCallback`:

 `https://challenges.cloudflare.com/turnstile/v0/api.js?render=explicit&onload=onloadTurnstileCallback`